Banks

 Irina Tsymbaliuk

-Regardless of which bank you choose, you get a unique account identifier, and also have to use a specific routing number for your transactions.
+Regardless of the bank you stick to, you get a unique account identifier and also have to use a specific routing number for your transactions.
 But what is a routing number?
-To put it simply, it is a nine-digit sequence used by the US financial institutions to mark their operations.
-This number is always used when a financial transaction is performed.
-The approach was first developed in 1910 to increase the efficiency of transactions, and it remained in use ever since.
+And how many numbers are in a routing number?
+Well, it is a nine-digit sequence used by US financial institutions to mark their operations.
+The approach was first developed in 1910 to increase transaction efficiency and has remained in use ever since.

-What is great about this method is that even if there are online banks with similar names, a routing number ensures that they are not mistaken for one another.
-It should also be noted that large banks often use more than one routing number in their operation.
+Even if there are online banks with similar names, a routing number ensures that they are not mistaken for one another.
+Moreover, large banks often use more than one routing number in their operation.
 If a bank is assigned several numbers, they can be used for different locations, so it’s something to keep in mind.

-If you’re asking yourself, “What is my routing number?”, “How can I use it?, or “Can I change it?” it’s your lucky day, as we will answer all of those further in the article.
+If you’re asking yourself, “Where do I find my routing number?”, “How can I use it?, or “Can I change it?” it’s your lucky day, as we will answer all of those in the article.

 Where Can You See Your Routing Number?

-A rare person can recite their bank’s routing number off the top of their head, so knowing where to look it up is important.
+It’s a rare person who can recite their bank’s routing number off the top of their head, so it’s better to know where to look it up.

 Where is the routing number on a check?
 When you look in the bottom left corner of a check, you will see a long line of digits.
-The first nine numbers are your routing number, so it is not all that difficult to find.
+The first nine numbers are your routing number, and it's as simple as that.

-How do you find your routing number without a check?
-This also doesn’t require anything special.
+Where can you find your banking routing number if you don’t have a check on hand?
+This also won’t require anything special.
 There are several ways to find out this information:

-• It doesn’t matter what bank you use, a routing number is always provided either on the bank’s official website or in its app.
+• A routing number is always provided either on your bank’s official website or in its app, regardless of which bank you use.

-• If you have a bank statement nearby, you can see a routing number there.
+• If you have a bank statement nearby, you can find your routing number there.

 • Another option is to refer to the ABA routing number lookup.

-• You can always contact the bank’s customer support, and they will provide their routing number without any effort on your part.
+• You can always contact the bank’s customer support, and they will provide you with the routing number without any additional effort on your part.

-It is important to note that banks may occasionally change their routing numbers due to the closing of branches or restructuring.
-Bank clients have to be informed, but it’s easy to miss this information.
-If you need to make essential transactions, you should first check whether a certain routing number is still relevant.
+It is important to note that banks may occasionally change their routing numbers due to branch closings or restructuring.
+In theory, the bank’s clients must be notified about the change, but it’s easy to miss this information.
+If you need to make essential transactions, you should first check whether the routing number you’re using is still relevant.

 Where Do You Use a Routing Number?